 National Registry Disclaimer:

 This course includes and EXCEEDS the required National Continuing Competency Program (NCCP) 40 hours as outlined by the National

+Please note: The National Registry has a policy on “Distributive Education” and the use of those hours to meet CE requirements.
 According to the NREMT Recertification Requirements a total of 24 hours (7 National Component, 7 Local/State Component, 10 Individual Component) of “Distributive Education” may be used.
 Make sure you are aware of this policy and apply the hours you receive through this course appropriately.

 Common Questions Regarding the NREMT: